2bc4/streamlink-ttvlol/README.md

 # streamlink-ttvlol
 ## About

-Streamlink Twitch plugin modified to work with the [TTV.LOL](https://github.com/TTV-LOL/extensions) API.
+[Streamlink](https://streamlink.github.io) Twitch plugin modified to work with the [TTV.LOL](https://github.com/TTV-LOL/extensions) API.
 This proxies the playlist request to a country where Twitch does not serve ads.
-Note that TTV.LOL can still rarely return a playlist with ads, if this happens you'll need to restart streamlink to get a different playlist (or try the experimental flag `--twitch-reexec-on-ad` to do this automatically).
+Note that TTV.LOL can still rarely return a playlist with ads, if this happens you'll need to restart streamlink to get a different playlist (or try the experimental argument `--twitch-reexec-on-ad` to do this automatically).

+Currently not compatible with TTV-LOL-PRO v2 proxies.

 ## Installation
 ***Follow the instructions below for your specific operating system.***

 [Windows](#windows), [Linux](#linux), [MacOS](#macos).

 If you wish to install manually, you can get the latest release [here](https://github.com/2bc4/streamlink-ttvlol/releases/latest/download/twitch.py).

+After installation you will need to point Streamlink at a playlist proxy server with [plugin arguments](#arguments).

 More info on Streamlink plugin sideloading [here](https://streamlink.github.io/latest/cli/plugin-sideloading.html).

-After installation you will need to point Streamlink at a playlist proxy server with [flags](#Flags).

 ## Windows
 ### Automatically

 Copy the command below and paste it into powershell. ***Do not run powershell as admin.***

 If you don't know how to open powershell.
-Press windows key + r and type ```powershell``` into the box and press enter.
+Press windows key + r and type `powershell` into the box and press enter.
 Copy the contents of the box below and then right click in the powershell window and press enter:

 ```powershell
 $null= New-Item -ItemType Directory -Path .\AppData\Roaming\streamlink\plugins -Force; iwr -Uri 'https://github.com/2bc4/streamlink-ttvlol/releases/latest/download/twitch.py' -OutFile .\AppData\Roaming\streamlink\plugins\twitch.py